sirspot/ACR/README.md

 # Quick start!

-- Click the Gitpod link above.
+- Click the Gitpod link at the top of this README
 - Open example/quick_start/quick_start.c
-- Press F5 or click the green start arrow to begin debugging
+- Press F5 (or select Debug and click the green start arrow to begin debugging)
-- Step through the test code by pressing Alt+F11 or by clicking the "Step Into" icon on the debug controls
+- Step through the test code by pressing Alt+F11 (or by clicking the "Step Into" icon on the debug controls)
 - Complete the test immediately by pressing F5 to continue
 - The Debug Console will show the output of the test